Gulliver's Travels: In other works

+The Gravity Falls episode "The Golf War" (season 2 episode 3) features a fictitious race of small people with golf balls for heads named "Lilliputtians".
+These people also display intense political grievances over petty things.

 In music

 Georg Philipp Telemann wrote a Gulliver Suite for 2 violins without bass between 1728 and 1729.
 It includes a "Lilliputian" chaconne, a "Brobigdinian" gigue as well as a Loure of the "well-mannered houyhnhnms" combined with a Fury of the "naughty yahoos".